rahildoshi97/materforge/paper/paper.md

 MaterForge is an extensible, open-source Python library that streamlines the definition and use of material properties in numerical simulations.
-The library allows users to define complex material behaviors, ranging from simple constants to experimental data in user-friendly YAML configuration files.
+The library supports complex material behaviors, from simple constants to experimental data in user-friendly YAML configurations.
-These are internally converted into symbolic mathematical expressions for direct use in scientific computing frameworks.
+These are internally converted into symbolic mathematical expressions for scientific computing frameworks.
-MaterForge supports different material types, offers flexible property definition methods, and automatically resolves dependency order for derived properties while detecting cycles.
+MaterForge supports various material types, provides flexible property definitions, and automatically resolves dependency order for derived properties while detecting cycles.
 It is designed for high-performance computing (HPC) applications and serves as a bridge between experimental data and numerical simulation.

 # Statement of Need

-Accurate numerical simulation requires accounting for material properties such as thermal conductivity, density, and viscosity that depend on variables like temperature, pressure, or strain rate [@lewis1996finite].
+Accurate numerical simulation requires material properties such as thermal conductivity, density, and viscosity that depend on variables like temperature, pressure, or strain rate [@lewis1996finite].
 This challenge is compounded by the wide variation in data availability, from well-characterized models for established materials to sparse experimental points for novel materials.
-Consequently, property definitions can range from simple constants to complex tabular datasets or sophisticated equations, creating a significant integration hurdle for researchers.
+Property definitions consequently range from simple constants to complex tabular datasets or sophisticated equations, creating significant integration hurdles for researchers.

 To manage this complexity, researchers often resort to manual interpolation, custom scripting, or proprietary software, which compromises reproducibility and standardization [@ashby2013materials].
-While valuable resources like the NIST WebBook [@linstrom2001nist] and libraries such as CoolProp [@coolprop] exist, they primarily provide raw data without the integrated processing needed to unify these varied formats.
+While valuable resources like the NIST WebBook [@linstrom2001nist] and CoolProp [@coolprop] provide valuable raw data, they lack integrated processing to unify these varied formats.
-Similarly, CALPHAD databases [@calphad] are powerful but often require proprietary software and do not easily integrate with general-purpose simulation codes.
+CALPHAD databases [@calphad] are powerful but often require proprietary software and do not easily integrate with general-purpose simulation codes.

 This leads to ad hoc solutions, hindering workflow efficiency and FAIR data adoption [@wilkinson2016fair].
-MaterForge bridges this gap by providing a unified, framework that leverages symbolic mathematics, automatic regression, and dependency resolution to standardizes and simplify the integration of realistic material behavior into scientific simulations.
+MaterForge bridges this gap by providing a unified framework that leverages symbolic mathematics, automatic regression, and dependency resolution to standardizes and simplify the integration of realistic material behavior into scientific simulations.